Unlawfully Carrying a Weapon Defense Attorney

 Unlawfully Carrying a Weapon or more commonly referred to as UCW, in Texas is found in Chapter 46 in the Texas Penal Code.
 It is important to know the law with regard to gun ownership especially in Texas.
 Texans often take this right for granted and can potentially be faced with serious fines or even imprisonment for a violation of this law.

 Criminal Defense Attorney for Unlawfully Carrying a Weapon Arrests in Fort Worth, TX

 Were you arrested for any kind of alleged weapons crime in the greater DFW area?
-Do not say anything to authorities without legal representation Contact Townsend, Gebhardt & Eppes, PLLC as soon as possible.
+Do not say anything to authorities without legal representation.
+Contact Gebhardt and Eppes, PLLC as soon as possible.

-Andrea Townsend, Steve Gebhardt, and Brian Eppes are criminal defense lawyers in Fort Worth who represent clients charged with weapons charges in such communities in Tarrant County, Parker County, and Johnson County including Fort Worth, Weatherford, Arlington, Cleburne, and many others.
-Call 817-502-3600 today to receive a free initial consultation that will allow out attorneys to provide an honest and thorough evaluation of your case.
+Steve Gebhardt and Brian Eppes are criminal defense lawyers in Fort Worth who represent clients charged with weapons charges in such communities as Tarrant County, Parker County, and Johnson County, including Fort Worth, Weatherford, Arlington, Cleburne, and many others.
+Call 817-502-3600 today to receive a free initial consultation that will allow our attorneys to provide an honest and thorough evaluation of your case.

 Overview of Unlawfully Carrying a Weapon Crimes in Tarrant County

 - What are the consequences for unlawfully carrying a weapon in Texas?